hedaoyuan/Function/README.md

 ### [Matrix Multiplication](https://github.com/hedaoyuan/Function/blob/master/src/matmul/README.md)
 Compare the matrix multiplication performance of Eigen and OpenBlas library.

+[**TODO**] Add a matrix multiplication function based on ARM ComputeLibrary and its performance test.

 ### [Depthwise Convolution](https://github.com/hedaoyuan/Function/blob/master/src/conv/README.md)
 For the depthwise convolution in mobilenet, the performance of the NeonDepthwiseConv(a convolution optimization based on ARM-Neon instruction) is **7-10 times** higher than the GemmConv based on matrix multiplication(use openblas).